Rafid13iit/MyCryptoLibrary/README.md

 # MyCryptoLibrary
-This is a Crytographic Library of AES, SHA512 &amp; RSA algorithms which I learned in Information Security course
+This is a Crytographic Library of AES, SHA512 & RSA algorithms which I learned in Information Security course